Ddhruv-IOT/Python-Image-Processing/README.md

 # Description of added directories:

 ## Camera_Input:
-- shows how to take input from camera ( default, external, IP cam)
+- shows how to take input from camera (default, external, IP cam)
-- Adding output to Tkinter Window for GUi development  purposes
+- Adding output to Tkinter Window for GUI development purposes

 ## Operations:
   - Shows various types of operations like:
     - Resizing image
     - Cropping image
-    - Brightness image
+    - Changing Brightness of image
-    - Contrast image
+    - Changing Contrast of image
     - Rotating Image
     - Image Thresholding
     - Replacing Pixels in image